BTruer/python-for-production-starter/README.md

 2. [pipenv](https://github.com/pypa/pipenv)

 ## How to use
+0. Pick a python version (set to 3.8.0 by default) and update the following files to match that version: tox.ini, pyproject.toml, .pre-commit-config.yaml, .python-version, Pipfile, mypy.ini

-1. `pyenv install 3.8.0` (basically make sure you have the python version you want)
+1. Install the python version you want `pyenv install 3.8.0`
-1.  might need to `pipenv --python /Users/user/.pyenv/versions/3.8.0/bin/python3.8`
+1. Point pipenv to the python version `pipenv --python /Users/user/.pyenv/versions/3.8.0/bin/python3.8`
 2. `pipenv install --dev`
 3. `pipenv shell`
 4. `pre-commit install`